Beverly rooming house fire: Trials

 On May 4, 1988, nearly four years after the fire, Carver was arrested.
 He pleaded not guilty to 15 counts of second-degree murder, 15 counts of assault and battery with intent to murder, and one count of arson.

 Carver's trial began on March 7, 1989.
 On March 24, Judge Peter F. Brady declared a mistrial based on a motion from Carver's attorney, Dennis F. Jackson, who contended that the prosecution had violated discovery procedures by not providing him with an incriminating statement a witness had given to police until the trial was already underway.
 District Attorney Kevin M. Burke called Brady's decision "inappropriate" and "unjust" and declared that his office would "vigorously reprosecute" the case.

 Carver's second trial was held in November 1989.
-The prosecution alleged that in October 1984, Carver had told a friend that he had set the fire and told her how he had set it, and in November 1986 had told a co-worker that he had lit the fire but that he was going to get away with it.
+The prosecution alleged that in October 1984, Carver told a friend that he set the fire and how he did so, and in November 1986 told a co-worker that he lit the fire but was going to get away with it.
 The prosecution also presented a witness who testified that a day before the fire Carver had threatened Rick Nickerson, the Elliott Chambers resident who had gone out with Carver's ex-girlfriend.
 Carver's parents contended that he was home in bed when the fire occurred.

 On November 22, 1989, Carver was found guilty of murder and arson.
 He was sentenced to two consecutive life sentences to be served as the maximum-security Massachusetts Correctional Institution – Cedar Junction with eligibility for parole after 30 years.